Caimito Navigator

 Developer using tablet with AI assistant

-Navigator analyzes the stream of daily logs — identifying recurring themes, cross-team dependencies, emerging risks, and momentum shifts.
+Navigator analyzes the stream of daily logs — and, when enabled, relevant Slack messages — identifying recurring themes, cross-team dependencies, emerging risks, and momentum shifts.

 What surfaces isn’t a dashboard full of numbers to interpret.
 It’s a narrative — a coherent story of what’s happening across your engineering organization.
-No velocity metrics.
+No KPI theater.
 No burndown charts.
 No lines-of-code counting.
 Just human observations, synthesized into strategic insight.
+A narrow DORA view may exist for specific cases, but it is an add-on, not the center of the product.

 Daily log entries flowing into Navigator hub